Layout & spacing indicators

 Last updated

-Uiprobe visualizes layout and spacing issues directly on the canvas using lightweight visual indicators.
+Uiprobe visualizes layout and spacing findings directly on the canvas using lightweight visual indicators.

 These indicators show where a layout differs from the design, by how much, and in which direction an element should change.
 They are designed to be readable without requiring knowledge of CSS or implementation details.

-Layout and spacing indicators are used specifically for issues related to spacing, size, and padding.
+Layout and spacing indicators are used specifically for findings related to spacing and size.

-Spacing issues occur when the distance between two elements differs from the design.
+Spacing findings occur when the distance between two elements differs from the design.

 Spacing differences are visualized using: